wp-plugins/twitter-status/readme.txt

 == Installation ==

-Just unzip the twitter_status.php in your plugins folder and activate in wp-admin (do not rename the plugin file).
+Just unzip the twitter_status.php in your plugins folder and activate in wp-admin (do not rename the plugin file and do not put it inside any folder other than the plugins folder).

 == Frequently Asked Questions ==